 The estimated model replicates the empirical distribution of parental leave well, both in terms of the observed bunching at the at kink points and in terms of the extensive margin.
-In particular, despite the often strong incentives for fathers to take parental leave, we find that a large share of parents choose "the gender stereotypical" allocation with zero parental leave to the father.
-In fact, we find that half of the parents in our sample on the margin is willing to pay at least 10% of household earnings to avoid transferring parental leave from the mother to the father.
+In particular, despite the often strong incentives for fathers to take parental leave, we find that a large share of parents choose the "gender stereotypical" allocation with zero parental leave to the father.
+In fact, we find that half of the parents in our sample are willing to pay at least 10% of household weekly earnings to avoid transferring one week of parental leave from the mother to the father.

 We conduct several counterfactual policy simulations using the estimated model.
 First, we investigate how introducing earmarked parental leave affects parents while keeping remaining features of the Danish institutional settings fixed.
-We find that earmarked leave of 9 weeks only increases the leave of fathers slightly while leave taken by mothers is reduced significantly.
-Combined, households reduce the number of parental leave weeks with around 2 weeks and experience a utility loss worth roughly around 1% of annual household income in our model.
+We find that implementing the EU (2019) directive with 9 weeks of earmarked leave only increases the leave of fathers slightly while the leave taken by mothers is reduced significantly.
+Combined, households reduce the number of parental leave weeks by approximately 2 weeks and experience a utility loss worth roughly 1% of annual household income in our model.

-We find, however, important interaction effects between earmarked leave, the replacement rate when on benefits and the total length of leave benefit rights, which explain the modest response of fathers described above.
-A higher replacement rate increases the behavioral responses of fathers to earmarked leave, and combining earmarked parental leave with higher replacement rates may fully undo the negative effects on household utility and the total parental leave duration.
+However, we find important interaction effects between earmarked leave, the replacement rate when on benefits and the total length of leave benefit rights, which explain the modest response of fathers under the current Danish institutional setting.
+A higher replacement rate increases the behavioral responses of fathers to earmarked leave, and combining earmarked parental leave with higher replacement rates may fully undo the negative effects on household utility and the total duration of parental leave duration.

-Finally, we use the model to discuss the efficiency of different policies aimed at raising fathers' use of parental leave.
+Finally, we use the model to discuss the efficiency costs of different policies aimed at raising fathers' use of parental leave.
+Using a standard measure of efficiency, our model provides the relevant estimates of the societal costs under the assumption that the societal costs and benefits are additively separable and that parents allocate parental leave efficiently.
 The in-sample simulations suggest that if total household leave is not a concern, the most efficient way to increase the fathers share of leave is to construct a less generous system with significant earmarked leave.
-Alternative policy goals, focusing on the absolute level of fathers' or household's leave, are most efficiently achieved by a more generous parental leave system with an extended period of parental leave benefits and a high replacement rate.
+Alternative policy goals that focus on the absolute level of fathers' or household's leave are most efficiently achieved by a more generous parental leave system with an extended period of parental leave benefits and a high replacement rate.
 In general, we find that earmarked parental leave is an efficient way to increase the leave of fathers.

-Our paper contributes to three strands of literature.
-First, we contribute to the empirical literature on parental leave reforms and in particular the growing literature on the effects of earmarked parental leave (Ekberg et al., 2013; Kluve & Tamm, 2013; Dahl et al., 2014; Cools et al., 2015; Avdic & Karimi, 2018; Andersen, 2018; Druedahl et al., 2019; Farré & González, 2019; Patnaik, 2019; Olafsson & Steingrimsdottir, 2020).
-This literature studies the effects of earmarked leave on a number of outcomes such as the division of household work, the gender wage gap, fertility and marriage stability using actual policy reforms.
+Our paper relates to two strands of literature.
+First, we contribute to the empirical literature on parental leave reforms and, in particular, to the growing literature on the effects of earmarked parental leave (Ekberg et al., 2013; Kluve & Tamm, 2013; Dahl et al., 2014; Cools et al., 2015; Avdic & Karimi, 2018; Andersen, 2018; Druedahl et al., 2019; Farré & González, 2019; Patnaik, 2019; Olafsson & Steingrimsdottir, 2020).
+This literature studies the effects of earmarked leave on a number of outcomes, such as the division of household work, the gender wage gap, fertility and marriage stability using actual policy reforms.
 We complement these studies in two ways.
-First, we provide evidence on the effect on household utility, a key component in the assessment of the desirability of earmarked leave reforms.
-Second, by carefully modeling the institutional settings we can relate the observed behavioral responses to a particular reform but can serve as guide for policy markers when designing parental leave systems more broadly.
+First, we provide evidence on the effect on household utility, which is a key component in the assessment of the desirability of earmarked leave reforms.
+Second, by carefully modeling the institutional setting, we can relate the observed behavioral responses to the underlying changes in incentives.
+Hence, our study does not just provide behavioral responses to a particular reform but can serve as a guide for policy markers when designing parental leave systems more broadly.